Best Suburbs for Public Transport in Perth, The 2026 Guide

 Why does public transport access matter for property buyers?

-Public transport connectivity affects both your daily quality of life and your property's investment appeal.
+Transport connectivity shapes both your daily quality of life and your property's investment appeal.
 Suburbs with reliable rail or high-frequency bus services typically hold their value better during market downturns and attract stronger tenant demand for investors.
-The car-dependency reduction also matters financially - households near quality public transport often save $8,000-$12,000 annually on second car costs, fuel, and parking.
+Households near quality public transport often save meaningfully on second car costs, fuel, and parking each year.

 Perth's METRONET expansion has been particularly significant because it connects growth corridors that previously relied entirely on bus services.
 The infrastructure investment signals long-term government commitment to these areas, which often translates to sustained property demand as more residents discover the commuting convenience.

-What are the best public transport suburbs to buy in Perth?
+What are the best public transport suburbs to buy in Perth in 2026?

 Mount Lawley